 Santa Cruz Galapagos Airport (code GPS) is in fact not on Santa Cruz island at all, but is based on nearby Baltra to the north.
-The two islands are seperated by the Itabaca channel, crossed by a regular ferry service.
+The two islands are separated by the Itabaca channel, crossed by a regular ferry service.
 Various flights arrive here from Quito and Guayaquil on mainland Ecuador every day of the week.
-Visitors who stay overnight in Puerto Ayora can choose from a large selection of Santa Cruz Galapagos hotels, suiting all tastes and budgets.
-For seclusion and relaxation there are also top-end hotels across from Academy Bay such as Finch Bay Resort, or Royal Palm and Galapagos Safari Camp up on the highlands.
+Visitors who stay overnight in Puerto Ayora can choose from a large selection of hotels on Santa Cruz Galapagos, suiting all tastes and budgets.
+For seclusion and relaxation, there are also top-end hotels across from Academy Bay such as Finch Bay Resort, or Royal Palm, and Pikaia Lodge up on the highlands.

-Visitors to Puerto Ayora will find handy services such as a medical center, banks with ATM, local airline offices, a supermarket, pharmacy and even health spa.
+Visitors to Puerto Ayora will find handy services such as a medical center, banks with ATMs, local airline offices, a supermarket, a pharmacy, and even a health spa.

-Another useful source of information for overnight visitors to Santa Cruz is our detailed blog post how to spend a free day in Puerto Ayora.
-This post has more details about places to eat, drink, shop and more.
+Another useful source of information for overnight visitors to Santa Cruz is our detailed blog post on how to spend a free day in Puerto Ayora.
+This post has more details about places to eat, drink, shop, and more.

 There are lots of things to do in Santa Cruz Galapagos.
-Some of the more popular activities include treking, biking, kayaking, paddle-boarding, snorkeling, and of course wildlife watching.
+Some of the more popular activities include trekking, biking, kayaking, paddle-boarding, snorkeling, and of course wildlife watching.

-Keep reading for a list of the best visitor sites on Santa Cruz island.
-Most of these sites are easy to visit by yourself, while some others require a tour or cruise with naturalist guide.
+Keep reading for a list of the best visitor sites on Santa Cruz Island.
+Most of these sites are easy to visit by yourself, while some others require a tour or cruise with a naturalist guide.

 The Charles Darwin Research Station (CDRS) was founded in 1959, the same year that the Galapagos National Park was established.
 It is host to hundreds of scientists and volunteers each year, who carry out valuable research in the islands that contribute to the preservation of the islands and their wildlife.